zchatt5/ticket-lifecycle/README.md

 <img width="956" height="273" alt="image" src="https://github.com/user-attachments/assets/c3e44898-d563-4a0c-8601-349c562c1bf6" />
 </p>
 <p>
 As jane we need to investigate and troubleshoot the issue, provide updates to the user, and close the ticket.
-I left 2 notes as "Jane" as she worked through the ticket.
+I left 2 replies as "Jane" as she worked through the ticket.
 Once the ticket is completed changed the status from "Open" to "Resolved".
 </p>
 <br />